plkujaw/notes-app/README.md

 ### Notes app

-A frontend, single page app using only pure JavaScript which allows to quickly add short note.
+A frontend, single page app using only pure JavaScript which allows to quickly add short notes.

 ### How to setup